Gobi-Stories/Gobi-Web-Integration/README.md

 titleFontSize                     |   `11px`   | Valid css size value.
 The font size of the story title. titleFontColor                    |   `black`  | Valid css color value.
 The font color of the story title. titleFontFamily                   |  `default` | Valid css font value.
-The font family of the story title. titleFontWeight                   |  `noramal` | Valid css font weight value.
+The font family of the story title. titleFontWeight                   |   `normal` | Valid css font weight value.
 The font weight of the story title. animatedBubble                    |   `false`  | Boolean.
 Makes the bubbles as gif animation. verticalOrientation               |   `false`  | Boolean.
 Makes the bubbles appear vertically. wrap                              |   `false`  | Boolean.
 Add styles which allow a horizontal series of bubbles to wrap to new lines, when the screen is narrow.